 Right now, we focus on helpers who are already in Singapore and we provide for them the way to find a new job.
 It’s working, we proved the concept.
 The good news is that now we have a Facebook group with 1000 helpers.
 They became our ambassadors, helping us to spread the word.

 And that’s just the beginning.

 I guess the usual answer is that I feel useful.
 And that’s true.
 You see that the challenge in front of you is so big, you can’t stop on the way, it would be a shame.
 What’s very striking is that there is absolutely nothing that prevents other agencies from doing what we do.
-But until now it does not happen.
-We Are Caring must be strongly business-oriented, but feedbacks from NGOs are positive and we work well together.
+But until now it has not happened.
+We Are Caring must be strongly business-oriented, but feedback from NGOs is positive and we work well together.
 We really manage to make a change together and I cannot wait for a bigger impact.

 More about We are caring: wearecaring.com